-This Auction pen must include three female birds under one year old.
+This Auction pen must include three female birds under one year old but older than four months.
+They must be the same standard breed and the birds must be comparable in size.
 They will be judged on uniformity of body size, feather pattern/variety, combs, wattles, leg color as well as health and body condition and laying age/ability.

-- 1 Standard Chicken Pullets

-- 2 Bantam Chicken Pullets
+Standard Chicken Pullets, Bantam Chicken Pullets, or Ducks.

-- 3 Ducks